 Our work Projects Burton: Exploring Without Boundaries To celebrate the bicentenary of Sir Richard Burton, the famous Victorian explorer buried in Mortlake, Environment Trust is hosting a whole year of events designed to get us all out and about from March 2020.
 This year, we're encouraging everyone to become an explorer and discover hidden historic sites and green spaces in South West London.
 Sir Richard Burton KCMG FRGS (1821 - 1890) was an extraordinary man, who's achievements included leading an expedition to find the source of the River Nile, and mastering over twenty languages, from Marathi to Arabic.
 According to Mary Lovell, author of the biography of Burton called A Rage to Live, 'Burton was almost a real life Victorian prototype for the fictional Indiana Jones: scholar, adventurer, soldier, explorer, geographer, linguist, orientalist, ethnologist, diplomat and writer - to name only some of his abilities.'
 This fascinating man deserves to be remembered, if only to illustrate how rich and full a life can be when lived without boundaries.
 Read more about the life of Sir Richard Burton and the Trust's involvement here.
 Become an explorer!
 You can become an explorer too!
 Go behind-the-scenes at Richmond Lock or find out about a hidden tunnel under the streets of St Margaret's.
 Click here to go to our events page and discover something new!
+UPDATE: While we remain in Lockdown, and events have been postponed, we are working to bring local history to you.
+Check out our blog and explore from the comfort of your own sofa!
 Help to conserve Burton's Mausoleum!
 Environment Trust has cared for the mausoleum since 2010.
 To mark Burton's bicentenary we wish to open up the interior, which has been sealed from the public for almost fifty years, and ensure that the building can be inspire future generations of explorers.
+Read our article in April 2020 edition of Geographical Magazine.
 DONATE Burton: Exploring Without Boundaries Focusing on Burton's linguist skills, Environment Trust is working with Richmond EAL and Learn English at Home delivering classroom sessions and leading guided walks in the local area so that all members of the community are able to enjoy and benefit from the area's many historic sites and green spaces.
 We're also working with local and international primary schools, providing lessons on the life Sir Richard Burton that cover the Geography, History and RE curriculum as well as engaging them with local history.
 Get Involved!
 We're looking for a volunteer to help develop a trail with Adventure Lab.
 If you enjoy independently working on a dedicated project and exploring the local area, then check out the volunteer job description.
 Partners and supporters of the project include the contemporary local explorer, Levison Wood, the biographer of Sir Richard and Isabel Burton, Mary Lovell, the author, Diana Darke, the Mausolea and Monuments Trust and the Royal Geographical Society.